 These Indian citizens were working at the private company Al Dahra and were arrested for alleged spying in August 2022.
 In March 2023, charges were filed against these eight men under the law of Qatar.
 However, these charges were not made public by the Qatari or New Delhi authorities.
 Throughout the trial, neither the Qatari authorities, the Navy veterans, nor the Indian government made any related public announcements.
 Reportedly, Al Dahra Global was shut down in Doha in May 2023, and the remaining Indians working at the company returned home.

-Not only this, but the detained Navy veterans had no idea they were going to be released.
-They were taken by the embassy officials and returned to India on an IndiGo flight at 2 a.m.
-There were rumours that these eight Indians would be released from Qatar ahead of Ramzan or Eid.
-However, their return was only possible because of the intervention of Prime Minister Narendra Modi, as the men were set free a day before Modi visited the United Arab Emirates on February 13 and 14.
+Not only that, but the detained Navy veterans had no idea they were about to be released.
+Embassy officials escorted them and flew them back to India on an IndiGo flight at 2 a.m.
+Rumours had suggested that Qatar might release the eight Indians ahead of Ramzan or Eid.
+However, their return became possible only after Prime Minister Narendra Modi intervened.
+The authorities freed the men just a day before Modi’s visit to the United Arab Emirates on February 13 and 14.